kins-dev/igrill-smoker/readme.md

 # Starting with Raspberry Pi Stretch

+You must have:

-You must have a Raspberry Pi 3 (only tested on B)
+* Raspberry Pi 3
+* TP-Link Kasa
+* iGrill v2

+Optional items:

+* LEDs with current limiting resistors
+* Speaker with 3.5 mm stereo jack input

+*Note: This has been tested using a Raspberry Pi B 3 with Raspian Strecth.
+Your milage may vary.*

-This assumes you've done the basic setup of network and updated the system.
+This guide assumes you've done the basic setup of network and updated the system on your Raspberry Pi.
 Rember, you probably want to enable ssh access.

-Also you must have your iGrill V2 ready to complete the installation and setup.
+You must have your iGrill V2 ready to complete the installation and setup.

+## Installation

 Either download and run ```go.sh``` or run the following commands: